pongr/fourarms/README.md

 #### AmqpMailet

 Serializes received emails and sends to AMQP server.
 Fourarms provides DefaultSerializer that uses Java's native serialization.
-You can use your custom serializer by implementing Serializer and Deserializer traits.
+You can use your custom serializer and deserializer by implementing Serializer and Deserializer traits.

 ```scala
 trait Serializer {